-Our body has the amazing natural ability to heal and close up wounds.
+Our body has an amazing natural ability to heal and close up wounds.
 However, it is not always that the skin is restored to its original state.
 Scarring may sometimes develop.

-Scars, especially those on the face, can be unsightly and cause a low self-esteem for some people.
+Scars, especially those on the face, can be unsightly and cause low self-esteem for some people.

 Cosmetic makeup may help in covering up subtle scars, but those that protrude or are deeply set in the skin can still be visible despite layers of concealers.
 If you are tired of spending so much time in front of the mirror just to hide scars with the use of tinted creams, worry not!
 There are available treatments you can turn to in order to improve the appearance of those dreadful scars!